suborbital/reactr/docs/guide.md

 r.Do(r.Job("recursive", "first")).Discard()
 ```

-To to something asynchronously with the `Result` once it completes, call `ThenDo` on the result:
+To do something asynchronously with the `Result` once it completes, call `ThenDo` on the result:
 ```golang
 r.Do(r.Job("generic", "first")).ThenDo(func(res interface{}, err error) {
 	if err != nil {